nicholasren/nicholasren.github.io/_posts/2021-10-02-terraform-tips-layered-infrastrucutre.md

 In this post, we'll talk about the idea behind layered infrastructure;  The problem it was trying to solve, and how to adapt it in your project.

 Technically, we can provision a whole environment including networks, subnets, security groups, data stores, EC2 instances in one single terraform file.
 See the example below.

-However, this would lead to a slow deployment process.
-To apply *any* resources changes, terraform would have to query and compare the state for each resource defined in `main.tf`.

-We knew that the frequency of changes to different types of resources varies drastically; for example, the chance of changing the number of EC2 instances would be significantly higher than VPC CIDR.

-If we use a remote state store, we can only apply any infrastructure changes to the environment one at a time.
 ```
 └── infra
     ├── prod